-# Native inference on OE-Linux
+# ResNet50 Native Inference on arm-linux

-for edge deployment scenarios.
+edge deployment scenarios.

 Note